 Registered Charity No. 1145436

 Louth Museum hosts and presents special events throughout the year.

-Virtually all of our extensive collection of books, many on local history and several dating back to the 1600's, will be available at these supervised sessions.
+Virtually all of our extensive collection of books, many on local history and several dating back to the 1600's, will be available at these supervised sessions 10am to 12 midday.
 Admission £2 (LNALS members £1).

 © Louth Museum - Website Design Lincolnshire: Minting Design